err0r500/k8s-practice/cluster/step01.md

 </details>

+> check the resources, if everything went fine, you should see that a replicaset appeared

-> complaining about something else ?
+> get all resources, the replicaset should add the missing pod... does it complains about something else ?

 this one is tricky, it needs you to pass the path of an encryption key to generate tokens